jkerai1/WindowsHardeningScripts/README.md

 # Windows Hardening

-useful Hardening Powershell /cmd  Scripts to deploy from something like intune
+Hardening Powershell /cmd  Scripts to deploy from something like intune

 Requires admin as registry changes